Residency Intelligence

 RequirementDetail

 Proof of AccommodationLease agreement or property deed showing where you will live in Italy.
-Must be in place before visa application in many consulates.

 Health InsurancePrivate health insurance covering Italy, typically €30,000 minimum coverage.
-Must be valid for the duration of the visa.

 Visa DurationInitial visa: 1 year.
-Renewable annually in Italy (no need to return to US consulate for renewals).
+Renewable annually in Italy — no need to return to US consulate for renewals.

 After Arrival — Registering with the Commune

-From Temporary Residence to Permanent Residence
+From Temporary to Permanent Residence

-After five years of continuous legal residence in Italy, you may apply for a permesso di soggiorno CE per soggiornanti di lungo periodo — effectively permanent residency.
-This requires demonstrating continued income adequacy, Italian language proficiency (at least A2 level, tested), and continued clean record.
+After five years of continuous legal residence, you may apply for Italian permanent residency.
+This requires demonstrated continued income adequacy, Italian language proficiency at A2 level, and a clean record.
 Permanent residence removes the need for annual renewal and provides significantly more stable legal status.

 The Path to Italian Citizenship